Tag: the machine

 And, when it comes to church, I love my church family — and recognise that people in our community, if you plot them on a map of greater Brisbane — live up to an hour’s drive away from one another and the car (and other technologies) mediate genuine ‘unity-in-the-Spirit’ communion between people who have chosen to be part of the same expression of the household of God.

-I recognise that there are complex economic forces driving a diasporic experience of ‘household life’ connected to the availability of affordable housing; that fragments communities (and families) across suburban, regional, state, and international borders and that technology (whether mechanical or digital) sustains connections across that fragmentation.
+I recognise that there are complex economic forces driving a diasporic experience of ‘household life.’
+This includes that ‘affordable housing’ is increasingly available in outer suburbs or satellite cities, and that entry level jobs in various careers requires being uprooted.
+This ‘diaspora’ fragments communities (and families) across suburban, regional, state, and international borders, so technology (whether mechanical or digital) sustains connections across that fragmentation.

 In The Gutenberg Galaxy (1962), when wired telephony, television, and radio waves were precursors to the Internet and the mobile phone, McLuhan coined a phrase to highlight how these ‘mediums’ recreate “the world in the image of a global village.”
 This is part of the ‘ecology’ and the competing effects of different technologies — I simultaneously can feel a room-to-room, screen-to-screen connection with family across the country, while needing to drive an hour to see members of my church community in their distant suburb.